 - Don’t miss out on anything during your trip!
 For the best experience, get an early start to your day and have a solid plan.

 - No lodging is available within Canyonlands National Park, but camping is available.
 Campsites are primarily first-come, first-served and you can learn more about them here.
 The towns of Moab and Monticello offer numerous lodging options if you’d like to stay in a hotel.

 - This park is made up of three districts: Island in the Sky, the Needles, and the Maze.
 Island in the Sky and the Needles are the easiest areas to access and are the best for the first-time visitor.
 The Maze is an incredibly remote area that is only for adventurers that are experienced and well-prepared.
 For that reason, I do not include activities from the Maze on this list.

 - Island in the Sky and the Needles are separated by about a two-hour drive, making it worth your time to set aside at least one day for each section of the park (more time if you have it!).

 - Many hiking trails take you to remote locations in this park, so you don’t want to be caught hiking without a map.
 This is the map I use and recommend for Canyonlands National Park.

 Disclosure: This post contains affiliate links, which means that (at no extra cost to you) I receive a small compensation if you make a purchase.
-Recommended products are only those that I personally love!
-I appreciate your support and welcome any questions you may have about any products featured on my site.
+I only recommend products that I personally love, and I appreciate your support and welcome any questions you may have about any products featured on my site.
 Thanks!
 Ash